 If you have unique circumstances which may affect your costs of attending MSU-Northern, please contact the Financial Aid Office.
-We may be able to reevaluate your eligibility based on special conditions.
+We may be able to re-evaluate your eligibility based on special conditions.

-First time students may indicate your acceptance or rejection of the aid offered by returning one copy of your Financial Aid Offer Letter to:
+Students may indicate your acceptance or rejection of the aid offered by returning one copy of your Financial Aid Offer Letter to: